elastic/support-diagnostics/README.md

 authentication or encryption options( --ssl, --bypassHostNameVerify, etc.) necessary to log into that cluster are required.
 A superuser role is recommended.
 * The cluster_id of the cluster you are extracting monitoring data for is also required.
 If you are unsure of what this is you can obtain id's for all the monitored clusters by using the --list parameter along with the host and auth inputs.
-* To select the range of data extracted use the --startDate and --startTime parameters to set the point from which statistics will be displayed, along with the --interval paremeter that specifies how many hours of data will be included.
+* To select the range of data extracted use the --start and --interval parameters to set the point at which to start collecting events and how many hours of events to collect.
-* All extraction ranges should be in UTC.
-Make sure to adjust the start date to reflect the appropriate time zone for your system when choosing the range of data to view.
+* The start date/time will be converted from the current machine's time zone to UTC before querying.
 * The date, time and interval parameters are not required - if a parameter is not supplied the utility will use defaults to generate one.
 If no date, time or interval are specified the collection will start 6 hours back from when the utility is run and cover up to the present.
-When setting the start, both parameters are required = you cannot set just a date or a time.
-If you do, the utility will fall back to the default: the last 6 hours of data.
 * The monitoring indices types being collected are as follows: cluster_stats, node_stats, indices_stats, index_stats, shards, job_stats, ccr_stats,
 and ccr_auto_follow_stats.
 * Notice: not all the information contained in the standard diagnostic is going to be available in the monitoring extraction.
 That is because it